YASHWANTH2601/E-commerce/README.md

-# React Navbar Project

-This project contains a React-based web application with a responsive navbar that uses Bootstrap 5.

-## Project Setup and Installation
+## React Project Setup and Installation

 To run this project locally, follow these steps: